 Use of Grant in A-BFT is not defined correctly.
 Grant frame cannot be delivered in A-BFT, suggest to exclude reference to A-BFT from the note.

 Editor change text at P1462L21:

 NOTE—A STA can receive a Grant frame in periods of the beacon interval other than the GP, in which case the STA uses the time allocated through the Grant frame.
-An example is described in 9.38.5 (Beamforming in A-BFT(11ad)).

 P1462L50

 Discussion: